janphkre/class_relations/README.md

 ## Usage

-Like any gradle plugin, class_relations is also defined as a plugin:
+Like any gradle plugin, class_structure is also defined as a plugin:

 ```groovy
 pluginManagement {